-Join Robert Smallwood for an in-depth discussion in this video 12 best practices, part of Introduction to Information Governance.
+Join Robert Smallwood for an in-depth discussion in this video 12 best practices, part of Learning Information Governance.

 - [Voiceover] This is Information Governance Best Practices.…These are proven best practices that have been shown…in effective Information Governance programs.…And we'll present 12 Information Governance Best Practices.…Best Practices provide proven methods…for Information Governance programs…based on research and experience,…and these Best Practices will continue…to develop, grow, and evolve…as the Information Governance discipline moves forward.…First Best Practice is Executive Sponsorship.…This has been emphasized over and over…in this course, but we can't emphasize it enough.…